scra88le/Final_project/docs/03-results.md

 <!-- Environmental Covariate Response
 child doc is loaded in-line -->

-## Environmental covariate response
+## Breeding wader abundance response to environmental covariates {#abun-resp_gam}

-GAMs for breeding wader abundance response across the five different species were generated from 2002–10 and 2011-19.
-They included 10 environmental predictor variables (covariates), and the model parameters for all species across the two response periods can be seen in Table \@ref(tab:tableGamParamsAbundance).
-A third model was generated by taking the abundance response from the first two models to generate the ratio of population change between the two response periods.
+Generalised Additive Models (GAMs) for breeding wader abundance response across the five different species were generated from 2002–10 and 2011-19.
+A GAM was produced for each of the 10 environmental covariates (predictor variables), and for each of the two analysis periods.

-### Environmental covariate GAM model parameters

-Table \@ref(tab:tableGamParamsAbundance) shows the GAM model parameters for the model fits for the two periods where abundance response (density) was modelled, and the associated plots showing breeding wader density against each environmental covariate are shown in Figure \@ref(fig:responsePlots).
-The statistically significant correlations between breeding wader density and environmental covariate are summarised for each species in heatmaps; Figure \@ref(fig:heatMap200210) for 2002-10 and Figure \@ref(fig:heatMap201119) for 2011-2019.
+Appendix \@ref(gam-abun-response-params) details the GAM parameters for the model fitting process, for the two periods where abundance response (density) was modelled, and the associated plots showing breeding wader density against each environmental covariate are shown in Appendix \@ref(gam-abun-response-plots).
+The statistically significant correlations between breeding wader density and environmental covariates are summarised for each species in heatmaps; Figure \@ref(fig:heatMap200210) for 2002-10 and Figure \@ref(fig:heatMap201119) for 2011-2019.

 <div class="figure" style="text-align: center">
 <img src="03-results_files/figure-html/heatMap200210-1.png" alt="Summary of associations between breeding wader density and environmental covariate, between 2002 and 2010 inclusive" width="672" />